DioxusLabs/docsite/docs-src/en/CLI/cmd/translate.md

 ## Output rsx to a file

-Setting the `component` option will create a compoent from the HTML:
+Setting the `component` option will create a component from the HTML:

 ```
 dioxus translate --file ./index.html --component